 The architecture of Appium is fairly straightforward.
 One of the first things to know about architecture is the client/server nature.
 In the client/server architecture, it is necessary to understand the roles of both the client and server of Appium.

 As the Appium server is started, a REST API is exposed.
 The client begins a session using the JSON 'desired capabilities' object.
 The server also initiates a session.
 The responses to the client require a session ID.
 The result is the creation of a session between the client and the server.
 After the session has been established, the client would automatically send commands to the server.
 The commands are executed by the Appium server on the mobile device.
 The necessary responses are offered to the client.

-The Appium commands are not executed directly on the mobile devices.
+The Appium commands are not executed directly on mobile devices.
 Automation frameworks offered by the vendors are invoked which are specific to the platform.
-There are vendors like Google, Microsoft and Apple who provide the automation frameworks for the platforms.
+There are vendors like Google, Microsoft, and Apple who provide the automation frameworks for the platforms.
 The Appium server hooks itself to the frameworks and executes the device automation.
 Appium uses different frameworks for various platforms.

 The following are some of the things that should be present in the system: